nova-collective/andromeda/src/app/api/auth/register/README.md

 - Generate a JWT using `generateToken`.
 - Build the response body with `buildResponseBody` and override the message to "Registration successful".
-- Attach the token as an HTTP-only cookie using `withAuthCookie`.
+- Expose the token through the `Authorization` response header using `withAuthHeader`.

 ### Responses

 - `201` with `{ success: true, message: 'Registration successful', user, tokenExpiresIn }` and
-  a `token` cookie on success.
+  an `Authorization: Bearer <token>` response header on success.
 - `400` for validation errors (missing fields, password mismatch, weak password, duplicates).
 - `500` for unexpected errors.